Fact checkedFact Checked

 Whether you’re allergic to dairy or follow a vegan diet, Health Warrior bars are a great choice.
 These bars are naturally sweetened with brown rice syrup and packed with wholesome ingredients like white chia seeds and whole grains.

-Health Warrior chia bars are a particularly appropriate choice if you’re looking for something more like a nutrition bar and less like a traditional protein bar.
+Health Warrior chia bars are an appropriate choice if you’re looking for something more like a nutrition bar and less like a traditional protein bar.
 They contain about 3 grams of protein per bar with only 100 calories.
 Each bar has roughly 5 grams of dietary fiber and 16 grams of total carbohydrate.

 These protein bars contain just 3 grams of sugar per bar, much lower than other protein bars.
 They do contain almond, cashew, and coconut ingredients, but they’re made with natural flavors and no unhealthy ingredients.